Armando Normand: Legacy

 Normand.")
-This article examines primary sources relating to Normand's actions between 1904-1910 during his time in the Putumayo River basin, the article also compares Normand's character with Adolf Eichmann, the character of Kurtz from Heart of Darkness, and Roger Casement.
+This article examines primary sources relating to Normand's actions between 1904 and 1910 during his time in the Putumayo River basin, the article also compares Normand's character with Adolf Eichmann, the character of Kurtz from Heart of Darkness, and Roger Casement.
 (Note: Páramo Bonilla believed that due to the fact that no visual record of Normand has ever appeared, he was "simultaneously the rubber tapper most prone to historical reconstruction and the most prone to mythologizing".)
 In the words of Páramo Bonilla:

 In the cases of Normand, Kurtz, or Casement, there was no other ideal or indicator of success other than their own risk: as Arturo Cova summarized it, "I gambled my heart and Violence won it."
 And that violence became a reason in itself: to win the battle against the jungle by resorting to terror.
 But even there, there were dramatic distinctions: Joseph Conrad had enough scruples to make Kurtz's last words - the famous "horror, horror" - a genuine act of contrition...
 Normand, on the other hand, embodied Kurtz (at least for Casement) but did not repent.
 Not, at least, the mythological Normand. the one who, regardless of what new things we came to know about him, was represented as an "absolute monster," as someone, who, unlike Eichmann, knew perfectly well what he was doing and had no qualms about doing it, because he considered it the only way to stay alive in the midst of chaos.
 So much so that if anything is clear from his case, is that, beyond the impressive profits that, as in Kurtz's case, his station reported, Normand's objective - or apparently anyone of the other agents in Putumayo - was not so much economic as existential...
 Certainly what the experience of the rubber ethnocide teaches us, which crystalizes in Armando Normand as a paradigmatic infamous figure, is how the vocation of fear prevailed over any idea of profitability.